Crazy Vegan Kitchen

 • Quick.
 From start to finish, the recipe just takes 10 minutes and 3 easy steps.

 • Healthy.
-It’s full of protein, fiber, and fresh vegetables, and makes a wholesome and filling meal.
+Each one is full of protein, fiber, and fresh vegetables.

 • Gluten-free.
-Made using rice flour, the recipe is gluten-free; suitable for celiacs.
+Since we’re using rice paper, the recipe is completely gluten-free and suitable for celiacs.

 What I love the most about this recipe is its versatility.
 It can be served as a filling snack between meals or a light lunch or dinner!

 • Tofu.
-Plant-based protein.
+My go-to plant-based protein.
 You can also use animal protein, such as chicken, pork, etc.

-• Salad leaves.
-Use any of your favorite veggies.
+• Lettuce.
+Use any of your favorite greens to bulk up the rolls.

 • Red chili.
 To taste.